In a practice session of my own a while ago, I was cogitating on something I had been figuring out (mentioned in point 2 below).

-As I pondered this, I realised there were also a few other nuggets I thought that if every singer could take on board now, their future voice in 10 years would be light-years ahead of where they would otherwise be.
+As I pondered this, I realised there were also a few other nuggets I wish I could have been given earlier in my singing career.
+And if every singer could take on board some of these, well, maybe their future voice in 10 years would be further ahead of where they would otherwise be.

 Einstein (allegedly) referred to compound interest as the 8th wonder of the world.
 The stock market is a great illustration of this idea, where if you put a little away every month for a few decades earning a few percent interest, you will have a ludicrous pot waiting for you at the end of it.
-Vocal “compound interest” is the same, and daily consistent and sustainable practice adds up.
+Vocal “compound interest” is the same.
+Daily, consistent and sustainable practice adds up.

-Now I’ve always been a practice-a-holic, often doing more than the minimum.
-Is this always good?
-To some extent yes, but if we are playing the long game and seeing our voices as investments in their own right, figuring out a sustainable amount of practice day to day is the best option.
+To some extent it is good, but remember, we are playing the long game.
+We need to see our voices as investments in their own right, and tailor our practice to what we can personally manage.
+This means we need to figure out a sustainable amount of practice day to day is the best option for everyone.

-You don’t want to bite off more than you can chew (generating vocal damage or days we need to recover on), but it is important the practice “investment” gets done.
+Even just 5-15 minutes can go a LONG way when deployed consistently.
+You don’t want to bite off more than you can chew (generating vocal damage or days we need to recover on).
+The key thing is that the practice “investment” gets done.
 The consistency is what will generate the results.

 2. Force only gets you so far